suborb/jsw_z88/README.md

 # Jet Set Willy z88

 This project contains the source code assets for building the z88 port of ZX Spectrum game Jet Set Willy.

 ## Compilation

 To compile you'll need a modern version of z88dk setup and available in the path.
 The application can then be generated by invoking `make`.

+A .epr file and an OZ5 .app file will be generated.

 ## Background

 The source code is pretty much as it was when released in 1998, so contains (amongst other things):

 - Commented out code
 - Cryptic labels